open-xchange/appsuite-frontend/documentation/how-to/date-and-time.md

 - Sets the UTC timestamp to a new value.
 - time Timestamp - The new UTC timestamp of this object.
 - While setters can be used to perform date arithmetic, LocalDate provides convenience functions for the most frequent cases of adding and subtracting a time period and finding the start of a week.

 ```javascript
   LocalDate.prototype.add(time)
 ```

 - Adds or subtracts a time period in local time.
 The results may be invalid if the end result ends up in the middle of a daylight savings switch.
-- time Number - The time period to add, in milliseconds.
+- time Number: The time period to add, in milliseconds.
 Use negative values to subtract.
 See also Constants.
-- Returns this - This object for chaining.
+- Returns this: This object for chaining.

 ```javascript
   LocalDate.prototype.addUTC(time)
 ```

 - Adds or subtracts a physical time period, i.e. simply increments the timestamp.
-- time Number - The time period to add, in milliseconds.
+- time Number: The time period to add, in milliseconds.
 Use negative values to subtract.
 See also Constants.
 - Returns this - This object for chaining.

 ```javascript
     LocalDate.prototype.addMonths(months)
 ```

 - Adds or subtracts a number of months in local time.
 The results may be invalid if the end result ends up in the middle of a daylight savings switch.
 - months Number - The number of months to add.
 Use negative values to subtract.
 Returns this - This object for chaining.